msabbott/log4oe/README.md

 When deploying an application that uses log4oe, you will need to include the library's root directory in the PROPATH.

 This could be achieved by downloading the repository into a separate directory and including that in the PROPATH.
 Alternatively, the directory "log4oe" in the library's root directory (including all of it's content and sub-directory) could be added into the source directories for your application.

+Note that the "Tests" directory can be excluded.

 ## Contributing